IVF – In Vitro Fertilization

 This usually takes about 15-18 days where injections and medications are administered to the female partner on an everyday basis.
 This continues until the eggs are mature.

-Note: The timing of events during IVF treatment is particularly crucial to success.
+Note: The timing of events during the IVF process is particularly crucial to the success of the pregnancies.
 Patients are asked to attend OASIS for an ultrasound scan of the ovaries during the treatment cycle which is usually after Day 5.

 Step 3: Egg Collection